Top 10 best plug-in hybrid SUVs 2022

 Lexus stayed away from plug-ins for many years, preferring to stick with its familiar 'self-charging hybrid' setup.
 But now, like sister brand Toyota with the RAV4 Plug-In, it's starting to dip its toes in the water.
 The NX 450h+ adds refinement and class-leading efficiency to an already appealing package.
 There are several significant improvements over the previous-generation NX, such as more cabin space and a vastly improved infotainment system, while material and build quality are as strong as ever.
 Read our full review here.

 The Mercedes '250 e' plug-in hybrid engine impressed us in the A-Class executive hatchback, so it's not surprising to find it works well in the A-Class-based GLA family SUV, too.
 It's one of the better-engineered plug-in hybrids we've tried, boasting a strong pure-electric range, punchy performance when the power sources are combined and smooth transition between the two.
 Mercedes' claim of over 200mpg is a decent chunk ahead of most rivals and 32g/km of CO2 also undercuts the competition.
 Read our full review here.

 MINI Countryman Cooper S E ALL4 hybrid

-Updated in 2020, the MINI Countryman hybrid is a stylish, well built SUV with an electric range of up to 31 miles, strong fuel economy and low CO2 emissions.
+Updated in 2020, the Countryman hybrid is a stylish, well built SUV with an electric range of up to 31 miles, strong fuel economy and low CO2 emissions.
 But aside from its competitive statistics, the MINI is one of the best-driving plug-in SUVs.
 With punchy performance, accurate steering and a genuine level of sportiness dialled into its chassis, this is the plug-in SUV to pick if you love to drive.
 Read our full review here.

 Volvo XC40 Recharge